pyoscx/pyoscx/README.md

 # pyoscx
 pyoscx is a Python wrapper for generating OpenSCENARIO 1.0 xml files.
-Please not that this is not an official implementation.
+Please note that this is not an official implementation.

 ## Getting Started